ArkadiyBalakin/EKS-Terraform/README.txt

 CLEAN-UP:

-- make rm-backend - delete everything that was created in backend
+- make rm-tfstate - delete everything that was created in backend

 - make destroy - delete everything that was created in apply